ddsky/api-league-clients/go/docs/MediaApi.md

 package main

 import (
 	"context"
 	"fmt"
 	"os"
-    openapiclient "./openapi"
+	openapiclient "github.com/ddsky/api-league-clients/tree/master/go/"
 )

 func main() {
 	url := "https://fastly.picsum.photos/id/63/5000/2813.jpg?hmac=HvaeSK6WT-G9bYF_CyB2m1ARQirL8UMnygdU9W6PDvM " // string | The url of the image to be rescaled.
 	width := int32(200) // int32 | The desired width of the rescaled image.
 	height := int32(200) // int32 | The desired height of the rescaled image.
 	crop := true // bool | Whether the image should be cropped.
 If true, the returned image will have exactly the given width and height and some content might have been cropped from the left/right or top/bottom.
 If this parameter is false, the image will keep its ratio but will be resized to fill the given box.
 Some content might be outside the box though.

 	configuration := openapiclient.NewConfiguration()
 	apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MediaApi.RescaleImage(context.Background()).Url(url).Width(width).Height(height).Crop(crop).Execute()
+	resp, r, err := apiClient.MediaAPI.RescaleImage(context.Background()).Url(url).Width(width).Height(height).Crop(crop).Execute()
 	if err != nil {
-        fmt.Fprintf(os.Stderr, "Error when calling `MediaApi.RescaleImage``: %v\n", err)
+		fmt.Fprintf(os.Stderr, "Error when calling `MediaAPI.RescaleImage``: %v\n", err)
 		fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)
 	}
 	// response from `RescaleImage`: map[string]interface{}
-    fmt.Fprintf(os.Stdout, "Response from `MediaApi.RescaleImage`: %v\n", resp)
+	fmt.Fprintf(os.Stdout, "Response from `MediaAPI.RescaleImage`: %v\n", resp)
 }
 ```